20kdc/gabien-common/una/INVOKE_INTERNALS.md

 * RV64 has 8 GP argument registers.
 Windows-x86\_64 has only 4, while Linux-x86\_64 has 6.
 * Some ABIs simply do not use registers, i.e. the default ABIs on 32-bit x86 systems.

-Due to this, and possible variance in future ABIs, it's not possible for the super-ABI to be an absolute.
+Secondly, Apple's AArch64 ABI exists.

+* For every other ABI fitting the "common and default" category, the stack is measured in machine words.
+Not Apple's.
+* For every other ABI fitting the "common and default" category, var-args are not treated specially.
+Apple immediately shunts them to stack.

-Instead, the super-ABI is simply a set of rules that constrain ABIs in a way that simplifies the creation of UNA's invoke API.
+With all of this mess, the super-ABI is simply a set of rules that constrain ABIs in a way that simplifies the creation of UNA's invoke API.

 The result is that from the perspective of UNA, an ABI can be distilled into the following set of parameters: